fuse-box/fuse-box/README.md

 globals: { default: "myLib", "wires-reactive": "Reactive" }
 ```

-Whereas key is the name of a package, and value is an alias that groups exports.
+Whereas key is the name of a package and value is an alias that groups exports.
 "default" is your current project.
 Please, note, that in order to expose your default package, a bundle must have an entry point.

 Full example: